Schedule for introduction of the Union Customs Code

-From 1 March 2023, notification of arrival of goods transported by air should be submitted with reference to the entry summary declaration.
+From 1 March 2023, presentation notifications of goods transported by air should be submitted with reference to the entry summary declaration.
 This will bring a change in procedures and new information requirements for the aviation industry.

 Swedish Customs will continuously develop these functions and are considering options for realising the handling of temporary storage declarations.
 Until a solution has been developed, the current temporary solution will be used, i.e. submitting temporary storage declarations by e-mail.

-From 1 March 2024, notification of arrival of goods transported by other modes of transportation should be submitted with reference to the entry summary declaration.
+From 1 March 2024, presentation notifications of goods transported by other modes of transportation should be submitted with reference to the entry summary declaration.
 Exceptions apply to goods arriving by road from Norway.
 This will bring a change in procedures and new information requirements for actors submitting information.

 Until a solution has been developed for the European Maritime Single Window, the temporary solution in the maritime flow used in conjunction with temporary storage declarations will be used, i.e., the information will be submitted via Maritime Single Window (MSW).
 Declarations of goods delivered by road will be considered a temporary storage declaration.